jarvispact/nope/docs/blog-post-write-your-own-zod/BLOGPOST.md

 }
 ```

-The same concept applies for a `EmailSchema`:
+The exact same concept applies for a `EmailSchema`:

 ```ts
 // definition